 Personalized or differential susceptibility approaches are gaining prominence in ever more academic disciplines.
 In the medical sciences, personalized medicine is rapidly gaining importance.
-In the classroom, personalized learning is receiving renewed attention due to the rapid developments in communication technology.
-In developmental psychology, the dandelion-orchid hypothesis is taking root.
-This theory states that the majority of children are like dandelions that thrive in both positive and negative environments, whereas a small minority of children are like orchids: They need an encouraging environment, and if they lack such an environment, they wilt or fade (Boyce & Ellis, 2005; Piotrowski & Valkenburg, in press).
+In the classroom, personalized learning has received renewed attention due to the rapid developments in communication technology.
+In developmental psychology, the dandelion-orchid hypothesis takes root, which states that the majority of children are like dandelions that thrive in both positive and negative environments.
+A small group of children are like orchids; they need an encouraging environment, and if they lack such an environment, they wilt or fade (Boyce & Ellis, 2005; Piotrowski & Valkenburg, in press).

-Our differential susceptibility model of media effects (Valkenburg & Peter, 2013a) argues that children-in part-shape their own media effects for better and for worse.
+Our differential susceptibility model of media effects (Valkenburg & Peter, 2013a) argues that children - in part - shape their own media effects, for better and for worse.
 Media effects are the result of a complex and intertwined set of dispositional, developmental, and social influences.
-If we truly want to understand which children are susceptible to certain media effects-and, equally important, which children are not-the field of media effects needs to move away from treating meta-analytic work amongst heterogeneous groups as the gold standard and instead privilege more nuanced approaches that recognize the criticality of individual differences in susceptibility to media effects.
+If we truly want to understand which children are susceptible to certain media effects, and equally important, which children are not, the field of media effects needs to move away from treating meta-analytic work amongst heterogeneous groups as the gold standard and instead privilege more nuanced approaches, which recognize the criticality of individual differences in susceptibility to media effects.